HaroldMitts/wininstall/README.md

 * FAT32 WinPE bootable partition
 * NTFS partition for the Windows 10 image and other resources, such as scripts

 > ***Important***: FAT32 file system has a maximum file size of 4GB.
 Most Windows images are larger than 4GB and WinPE must reside on a FAT32 partition.
 Therefore, you will not be able to store Windows images in the WinPE partition and must store them in a separate NTFS partition, or on a network share and this is the reason we will create two partitions.
+Some types of USB keys will not support multiple partitions, if you encounter this issue, you will need to try a different device (external USB hard drives will always support multiple partitions).

 ## Requirements
 * A USB device of 16GB or greater